-vi.
-Some Procedural Effects of Scoring Rules in Reconciliation.
+Authority of Budget Committees to Tweak Scoring Under Section 312, Congressional Budget Act of 1974.
+For the first time on April 1, 2025, Republican Senate leaders indicated they may take the position that section 312 of the Congressional vi.
+Some Procedural Effects of Scoring Rules in Reconciliation; Tax Cuts vs. Spending Allocations.
 Scoring rules that apply in the reconciliation process can be surprising.
 For example, additional IRS funding for enforcement may increase revenues by up to 12:1 for auditing high-income earners.
 However, additional net revenue generated by additional IRS funding cannot be counted in reconciliation, but net revenue losses resulting from defunding the IRS are counted in reconciliation.
 Tax Analysts Tax Policy Webinar (Nov.
 20, 2024) (statement by Chris Towner, policy director for the Committee for a Responsible Federal Budget).